knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 ![Favorite book](./figures/ch-5-favorite-book.jpg)
 *A box labeled "Favorite Book" containing "Animal Farm", demonstrating how variables in programming flexibly label and store data.*

-In programming, this is typically done with an "equals" sign (=).
+In programming, this is typically done with an "equals" `=` sign.
 The variable name comes on the left, and the value you want to store comes on the right.

 As we saw before, programming languages don't have "book", "CD", or "newspaper" as data type.
-Instead, they have integers, floats, Strings and Booleans just to name a few.
+Instead, they have integers, floats, strings and booleans just to name a few.

 ```python
 variable_name = value